boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-go.md

         }
     ```

-14. Inside the `DashboardListing.js` file, add the following code: The `componentDidMount()` method contacts the server to get the token, and with this token, particular dashboard details are collected and passed to the `renderDashboard()` method to render it.
+14. Inside the `DashboardListing.js` file, add the following code: The `componentDidMount()` method contacts the server to retrieve the token.
+With this token, specific dashboard details are collected and passed to the `renderDashboard()` method for rendering.

     ![Dashboard](/static/assets/javascript/sample/images/react-go-dashboardListing.png)
     ```js